|

 The

-likes of composer Christopher Young, especially after
+the likes of composer Christopher Young, especially after

-Hider in the
+Hider in

-House not long before, mainstream star James Horner instead took the
+the House not long before, mainstream star James Horner instead took

-assignment.
+the assignment.
 The year of 1992 was one that kept Horner away from the

 large orchestral ensembles with which he had made his fame, with several